jucor/krippendorff/README.md

 ## Features
 This package:
-- computes Krippendorff's Alpha as was described in Krippendorf (2011)  [Computing Krippendorff’s Alpha-Reliability](http://web.asc.upenn.edu/usr/krippendorff/mwebreliability5.pdf).
-Note: that technical report seems to now have disappeared from its author's website.
-TODO(jucor): find another reference.
+- computes Krippendorff's Alpha as was described in Krippendorf (2011)  [Computing Krippendorff’s Alpha-Reliability](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1043&context=asc_papers).
 - should work for binary and for nominal variables alike
 - returns
    - alpha: Krippendorff's Alpha reliability index